louischatriot/nedb/README.md

 * Update: **4,490 ops/s**
 * Remove: **6,620 ops/s**

-You can run the simple benchmarks I use by executing the scripts in the `benchmarks` folder.
+You can run these simple benchmarks by executing the scripts in the `benchmarks` folder.
 Run them with the `--help` flag to see how they work.

 ### Memory footprint
 A copy of the whole database is kept in memory.
 This is not much on the expected kind of datasets (20MB for 10,000 2KB documents).
-If requested, I'll introduce an option to not use this cache to decrease memory footprint (at the cost of a lower speed).

 ## Use in other services
 * <a href="https://github.com/louischatriot/connect-nedb-session"